lara-unb/multi-camera-ros/README.md

+> This tutorial is prepared for an environment of a Ubuntu 20.04.
+If you want to use on a different Ubuntu version, you need to change everything that containts 'noetic' to the apropriate correspondent.

 To prepare the environment, you have to individually install freenect ros lib manually.
 The overall process is quite simple so you just have to do the following steps:

 Installing some dependencies: